SwissCore92/swisscore-tba-lite/README.md

 *See [Expandability](#expandability) for more info.*

 ### Built for reliability and control
 This library is designed with predictability in mind.
 Startup and shutdown sequences are clean and observable.
 Handlers are just async functions.
-And whether you’re running a threaded Flask app or an aiohttp webhook server, it plugs in without drama.
+And whether you’re running your bot in sync application like flask or an async application like an aiohttp web app, it plugs in without drama.

 *See [Runners](#runners) for more info.*